vaddieg/LookupLeoDict/README.md

 ## Usage
 Default shortcut (Cmd-\\) should work in most macOS application where you can select the text.
 Alternatively you can use the menu <App>->Services->Lookup at dict.leo.org option.
 Service will open a new web page in your default web browser.

-dict.leo.org and translate.google.com sites belongs to their owners.
+dict.leo.org, deepL.com and translate.google.com sites belong to their owners.